 1 Water the seedling well.

-2 Prepare the hole and water the hole, so the moist soil embeds the bare roots.
+2 Prepare and water the hole so the moist soil embeds the bare roots.

-4 Starting from the top, start gently to separate the plants.
+4 Starting from the top, gently separate the plants.
 The goal is not to keep the soil on the roots but to keep the roots intact.

 5 Place each seedling into the prepared hole.
 If you have more than you got holes, keep the seedling in the pot.